 An acupuncturist uses acupuncture to prevent, treat or manage all manner of health concerns.
-In China acupuncture would be used to treat all manner of health concerns.
+So, in China for instance, acupuncture might be used for treatment and also preventative medicine.
 But in the UK and other Western countries acupuncture is mostly associated with pain reduction.

 As a proven safe and effective treatment for painful conditions, acupuncture has attracted worldwide attention.
 And practitioners in Western countries have wanted to learn to practice this ancient art.